backdrop-contrib/bueditor/README.txt

 6.x-1.x:
  - custom icon and library paths for each editor.
- - support using different editor templates for differnet textareas in a page.
+ - support using different editor templates for different textareas in a page.
  - alternative editor assignment for user roles.
  - theme buttons that provide unlimited theming options.
  - headings (h1, h2, h3, h4) and separators in default editor.